For the Glory of God

 Welcome to Central Congregational Church (Worship with us on Sundays@10am)

-CCC is a historic, traditional church that is on a journey toward truly diverse, inter-generational fellowship, worship and service in the name of Jesus for the Glory of God and the Good of our Neighbors near and far.
+CCC is a historic, traditional church that is on a journey toward truly diverse, inter-generational fellowship, worship and service in the name and way of Jesus for the Glory of God and the Good of our Neighbors near and far.
 We invite you to join us on Sunday mornings at 10:00 am.
 We have programs for the whole family, and our worship service is a blend of both traditional and contemporary elements.
-Click here for information about our Pastor, Scott Archer, and his wife, Rhonda.
+Click here for information about our Pastors, Scott and Rhonda Archer.

 Pastor's Blog